izztwiggy/project1-castaways/README.md

 as a user I want to have the option to play with a friend : STRETCH as a user I want to choose the monster I see on the screen : STRETCH

-Wonderful!
-You thought through the game peices!

 There should be 3 levels of difficulty - the difficulty is the amount of incorrect guesses the user will get.
 Easy = 10 wrong guesses - 10 points/items medium = 8 wrong guesses - 8 points/items
 hard = 5 wrong guesses - 5 points/items
 If the user guesses the word before losing all their points then they to get to get in their boat and leave.
 Before leaving they are given the chance to play another game, or escape the island and exit the game.
 This is where I would insert levels and leaving would take them on a journey to 5 other locations if they win.

- ** You are doing a great job!
-You are awesome!
-You got this! ** Stretch Goals:
+Stretch Goals:
     -add in lives, best 2 / 3 wins the round, if you win the round you can up a level and continue on the story timeline. if you lose, the moster eats you
     -add Timed Play